Even More Acne Home Remedies That Really Work

 Blue light kills acne bacteria in the top of pores.
 Red light reaches deeper into the skin and shrinks the sebaceous glands that release skin oil.
 You can get additional blue and red light by using red and blue glass or plastic in the sunniest room in your house.

-Of course, you can get even better results from blue light or combination blue and red light lamps.
+Of course, you can get even better results from blue light or combination blue and red light5 lamps.
 Just be sure not to sit so close to the lamp that you dry out or burn your skin.
 Blue light and red and blue light therapy always take about a month to make visible changes in your skin.

-Several studies find that coffee helps your body regulate blood sugar.
+Several studies find6 that coffee helps your body regulate blood sugar.
 Indirectly, regulating your blood sugar levels can reduce your body’s production of inflammatory hormones that cause redness and swelling in pimples.
 You don’t have to consume caffeine, however, to get the benefits of coffee.

-Washing your hands when you come home lessens the risk that you will carry E. coli and the bacteria that cause colds and flu into your home.
+Washing your hands when you come home lessens the risk that you will carry E. coli9 and the bacteria that cause colds and flu into your home.
 It also reduces the oil and cellular debris you transfer to your face when you touch yourself without thinking about it.